alexandercarls/blog/posts/markdoc-nbb-clojure/index.md

 - Most of the styling work is done with the `prose` class from the [@tailwindcss/typography](https://tailwindcss.com/docs/typography-plugin) plugin.
 - We changed the MarkDoc renderer from HTML to React, and now return React Elements instead of plain HTML
 - Used the Reagent version of [ReactDOMServer.renderToStaticMarkup(element)](https://reactjs.org/docs/react-dom-server.html#rendertostaticmarkup)
 - To be honest, at first, I was unsure if I like chaining the classes on the elements with Hiccup `:article.relative.pt-8.mt-6.`.
-Now I am okay-ish with it.
+After spending some time with the syntax, I am feeling okay-ish with it.
 An alternative syntax for applying classes would be this `[:article {:class "relative pt-8 mt-6"} "..."]`

 ![](post-layout.jpeg)

 ## Add React components

 Now that we are using the React renderer, it's time to add some React components.
-We don't use this for interactivity on the client-side, we use it for encapsulation and some components from the React ecosystem.
+We don't use this for interactivity on the client-side, we use it for encapsulation and being able to use components from the React ecosystem.
 Keep in mind we are rendering static markup and don't hydrate on the client with this blog post.

-In both cases, we are [customizing existing MarkDoc nodes](https://markdoc.io/docs/nodes#customizing-markdoc-nodes).
+With the following components, we are [customizing existing MarkDoc nodes](https://markdoc.io/docs/nodes#customizing-markdoc-nodes).

 ### Heading